raphaelmansuy/tutorials/07_agent/12_chapter.md

 ### Pro Tips for Agent Future Success

-1. **Start with Voice and Thinking**: Google's Live API (now GA) and enhanced Thinking capabilities provide immediate business value with production-ready availability.
+1. **Start with Voice and Thinking**: Google's Live API (production-ready) and configurable Thinking capabilities provide immediate business value with stable model availability.

-2. **Leverage Latest Models**: Gemini 2.5 Flash-Lite offers the best cost-performance ratio for high-frequency tasks, while 2.5 Pro provides maximum reasoning capability.
+2. **Leverage Latest Models**: Gemini 2.5 Flash-Lite (Preview) offers the best cost-performance ratio for high-frequency tasks, while 2.5 Pro provides maximum reasoning capability.

-3. **Plan for Native Multimodal**: Future agents will seamlessly combine text, voice, image, and video.
-Gemini 2.0 Flash now includes native image generation capabilities.
+3. **Plan for Production Video**: Veo 2 is production-ready for enterprise video generation, while Veo 3 (private preview) offers enhanced capabilities for early adopters.

-4. **Use Production ADK**: With Python ADK v1.0.0 and Java ADK v0.1.0, you can build enterprise-grade agents with confidence.
+4. **Use Production ADK**: With Python ADK v1.0.0 and Java ADK v0.1.0, you can build enterprise-grade agents with production stability guarantees.

 5. **Invest in Data Quality**: Advanced agents with 2M token context windows require high-quality, well-structured data.
 Start improving your data infrastructure now.

-6. **Build for Integration**: Design agents that can easily connect with existing business systems using the latest ADK capabilities.
+6. **Build for Integration**: Design agents that can easily connect with existing business systems using the latest production ADK capabilities.

 7. **Focus on Business Value**: Don't build agents for technology's sake.
 Always tie agent capabilities to specific business outcomes with measurable ROI.